 - “What should I say?
 Why does this seem so easy for everyone else!”

 - Put both students’ speech bubbles on the table for each to see so they realize that no one is saying anything.

 - Put both thought bubbles on the table and help students notice that each silent person is having a lot of thoughts, even though no one is talking.

-- Notice that Student 2 has uncomfortable thoughts about the situation or about Student 1, even if— or especially if—Student 1 stays quiet the entire time.
+- Notice that Student 2 has uncomfortable thoughts about the situation or about what Student 1 was doing or saying (or not saying).

-- Encourage Student 1 to say something as simple as “hi”, to demonstrate to Student 2 that at the very least he means to be thought of as friendly.
+- Encourage Student 1 to say something as simple as “hi” to demonstrate to Student 2 that they are at least thought of as friendly.

-NOTE to adults: Keep talking about this idea with your students to help them understand that being silent doesn’t mean others have no thoughts about you.
-From there you can being to explore their social goals.
+NOTE to adults: Keep talking about this idea with your students to help them understand that being silent doesn’t mean others won’t notice your presence or have no thoughts about what you do or say.
+From there, you can begin to explore their social goals.
 What type of thoughts do you want others to have?
 How can you communicate with others in a manner that creates these thoughts?

 As your students become more conscious of the thoughts and reactions they have based on what others do or say, make sure to teach from their perspective first before teaching about what others think about their actions or words.
 Then, you can take the teaching to a deeper level.

 - How do you push yourself to use strategies you’ve learned in situations like this?